simgeecnr/simgeecnr/README.md

 ## Hi there 👋 😊

-I'm Simge Cinar, an industrial engineer with a passion for statistics and machine learning.
-Currently pursuing a master's degree in Statistics and Machine Learning in Sweden, I am enthusiastic about applying analytical techniques to solve real-world problems.
-This GitHub repository serves as a showcase of my projects, skills, and interests.
+I’m Simge Cinar, and I recently completed my Master’s in Statistics & Machine Learning at Linköping University, Sweden.
+I enjoy turning data into insights and creating solutions for real-world problems.
+This repository highlights some of my projects and skills.

 ### Education